What exactly is speciality coffee?

 What route does a coffee have to take to become known as speciality?
 As we mentioned at the beginning - it's not the shortest route, and it has a few obligatory stops along the way.
 Namely:

-Next we have the assessment of coffee quality.
-Here it is not at all simpler.
-This stage too is carried out according to a demanding, precisely defined scale.
-Experienced tasters, referred to as Q-Arabica graders by the Coffee Quality Institute, check the key factors for speciality coffees, including consistency, acidity, purity of flavour or the taste notes perceptible in the brew.
-Only those coffees that score a min.
-Only those coffees that score a minimum of 80 out of 100 points after this stringent assessment by a demanding jury are recognised as belonging to the speciality segment.
+Further we have evaluation of coffee quality.
+It is not at all simpler here.
+This stage, too, is carried out according to a demanding, precisely defined scale.
+Experienced tasters, referred to as Q-Arabica graders by the Coffee Quality Institute, check the key factors for speciality coffees, including. consistency, acidity, purity of taste or flavour notes perceptible in the brew.
+Only those coffees that score a minimum of 80 out of 100 points after this stringent evaluation by a demanding jury are recognised as belonging to the speciality segment.
+80 out of 100 points after this strict evaluation by a demanding jury, are recognised as belonging to the speciality segment.

 Roasting is also quite a challenge!
 It is done in strictly defined water and temperature and a sample of coffee roasted at the right time and to a certain degree of roasting measured in Agtrons.
 This ensures that the highest quality flavour is extracted from every single bean.

-In summary - it is quality and uniqueness that distinguish speciality coffees.
+It is quality and uniqueness that distinguish speciality coffees

 In mass plantations, the greatest concern is for low production costs and product quantity.
 Have you ever come across a situation where there is a shortage of produce on a shop shelf?
 Exactly!
 Such coffee is always available because it is made from blends of different types of coffee.
 This results in combinations that often do not match in terms of taste....